 - Urology – the branch of medicine that focuses on the study and treatment of conditions that affect the urinary system

-Why are They Used?
+Why are They Performed?

 It is possible to diagnose a condition using non-invasive techniques, such as an ultrasound scan, CT scan or an MRI scan.
 However, occasionally it is necessary to use a laparoscope to study and confirm the diagnosis of the affected area.